 Most insurance companies cover breast pumps now, and if you plan to try to breastfeed, you’ll likely need one.

-Baby books are so helpful for many moms, and terribly overwhelming for others.
+Parenting books are so helpful for many moms, and terribly overwhelming for others.
 Whether you choose to read them is up to you.

 But they will help you better know what to expect, and we have a specific tip for reading them: read all baby books with the idea that they’re recommendations, not plans.